 - Localized spatiotemporal chaos in surface waves, A. Kudrolli and J. P. Gollub, Phys.
 Rev. E 54 (1996) R1052–R1055.

-PHY426 student Boris Braverman performing the Faraday Waves and Oscillons experiment, 15 February 2011
+PHY426 student Boris Braverman working on an earlier version of the the Faraday Instability experiment, 15 February 2011